Office life used to be simpler. Once a year, your boss would call you in for a performance review and, presumably, a raise.

 The first step in any campaign for a raise is to earn it.
 Karen Galli, a leadership coach in New York, suggests the BIRR model to analyze your performance: Behavior (what did you do), Impact (what was the result of those actions) and Recommendation/Reaffirm (what you will do next time).

-Caroline Ceniza-Levine, a career expert at SixFigureStart, says your case for a raise must show that you “impacted the bottom line by generating revenue, saving costs or increasing profitability” and that “your scope of day-to-day responsibility is commensurate with more money.”
+Caroline Ceniza-Levine, co-founder of SixFigureStart, says your case for a raise must show that you “impacted the bottom line by generating revenue, saving costs or increasing profitability” and that “your scope of day-to-day responsibility is commensurate with more money.”

 All of this is to say that you’re not getting a raise if you don’t work your butt off.
 (You just knew there was a catch, didn’t you?)